Sales KPIs – What Every Sales Leader Needs To Track

 The Importance Of Sales Analytics

-All good sales leaders and sales teams know that meeting and exceeding targets involves fine-tuning processes and improving skills of their team.
+All good sales leaders and sales teams know that meeting and exceeding targets involves fine-tuning processes and improving the skills of their team.
 It’s a dance between art and science.
 Sales Analytics is the science behind your sales process – to grow your pipeline, while the art is the skills of your sales team.
-With this in mind you need to be able to identify, collect, and analyze the correct data.
+With this in mind, you need to be able to identify, collect, and analyze the correct data.

 Sales Metrics vs Sales KPIs